 When working as a contractor, you will be expected to log and track the hours you work for a particular client you work for.
 Your clients will not pay you for the hours where you are not present in their office or on site, and that includes lunch breaks, doctor’s appointments, or childcare commitments.
 There are multiple options for timesheets, from online apps to self-created spreadsheets.
 Depending on your needs and your unique lifestyle, it might make more sense to use one kind of timesheet tool versus another.

 Rather than automatically receiving a Payslip from your employer every time you get paid, when you are a contractor you may need to raise an Invoice to your client in order to have them pay you.
 Invoices must have a set format, with specific information on them, and usually you will need to wait a period of time after issuing the invoice for your client to pay - most clients tend to wait up to 20 days before paying an invoice!

 If you’d rather not worry about the admin, even if you need help finding work, Hnry can provide you with the tools to hit the ground running as a contractor.

 Hnry automatically pays and files taxes for independent contractors, so they never think about tax again!

 Hnry’s team of tax experts will review your business and client chargeable expenses in real time, providing you with instant tax relief on your expenses – all for no extra cost.

-As a registered tax agent with both IRD and ACC, we’ll represent you to these government agencies and ensure that you’re compliant and up-to-date on all of your obligations.
+As a registered tax agent with the ATO, we’ll represent you to the government and ensure that you’re compliant and up-to-date on all of your obligations.